Nashville Waffle House Shooting Suspect Arrested

 Police said that Reinhold had access to four firearms before the shooting, and it was believed that Reinking may have had a handgun with him when he fled.

 Days before the Waffle House shooting, he also stole a BMW from a dealership and avoided police in a car chase, Aaron said.
-The vehicle was found later that day at Reinking’s apartment complex.
+The vehicle was found later that day at Reinking’s apartment complex – but police were unable to identify the suspect at the time.

 Nashville schools activated their “lock-out” policy during the manhunt, meaning that no outside guests or visitors were allowed in schools until police declared the manhunt over.